tellurion-kanata/CNN-for-video-transfer/README.md

 │  ├─1
 │  ...

-The test dataset should be organized as:
+The test dataset folder should be organized as:
 ├─filename
 │  ├─0
 │  │  └─frame
 │  ├─1
 │  ...

-A checkpoint file should be orgnized as follows if you want to load a pre-trained model.
+A checkpoint folder should be orgnized as follows if you want to load a pre-trained model.
 ├─checkpoints
 │  ├─[model_name]
 │  │  ├─[epoch_name]_transformer_params.pth